Processed Ingredients in Your Salad Dressings

 If you look at the ingredients list on the bottle of your favorite dressing you may find some distressing items in the mix.

-When you read the label of any processed food you will find a lot of mysterious ingredients-- Commercial salad dressings are usually loaded with additives which are generally considered safe in small quantities, but may promote bad nutrition.
+When you read the label of any processed food you will find a lot of mysterious ingredients.
+Bottled salad dressings are usually loaded with chemical and artificial additives which are generally considered safe in small quantities, but may promote bad nutrition.

 Processed food is often formulated with substandard cheap ingredients in the interest of making a profit.
 Commercial salad dressings usually have too much fat, low quality oil, too much sugar or high fructose corn syrup, too much salt/sodium along with many unpronounceable or even harmful chemicals.